Jpk2805/Jaykumar-BugReports/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-In Amazon online store we cannot ask for any suggestions.
+In websites that teaches like freecodecamp.org should add a bot that can take any learner's questions and answer them.

-**Describe the solution you'd like**
+**Additional context**
-If they were to add a chat bot for buying and suggesting product it would really be nice.
+This bot will really help learner to clear their concepts deeply